Charles Francis Adams Sr.

 Charles Francis Adams Sr. (August 18, 1807 – November 21, 1886) was an American historical editor, writer, politician, and diplomat.
 As United States Minister to the United Kingdom during the American Civil War, Adams was crucial to Union efforts to prevent British recognition of the Confederate States of America and maintain European neutrality to the utmost extent.
 Adams also featured in national and state politics before and after the Civil War.

-Adams was the patriarch of one of the United States's most prominent political families: his father and grandfather were Presidents John Quincy Adams and John Adams, about whom he wrote a major biography.
+Adams was a member of one of the United States's most prominent political families: his father and grandfather were Presidents John Quincy Adams and John Adams respectively, about whom he wrote a major biography.
 He had seven children, including John Quincy II, Charles Jr., Henry, and Brooks.

 Adams served two terms in the Massachusetts State Senate before helping to found the abolitionist Free Soil Party in 1848; he was the party's vice-presidential candidate in the election of 1848 on a ticket with former president Martin Van Buren.
 He was elected to the United States House of Representatives in 1858 and re-elected in 1860.

 During the Civil War, Adams served as the United States Minister to the United Kingdom under Abraham Lincoln, where he played a key role in keeping the British government neutral and not diplomatically recognizing the Confederacy.
 After the War, he became alienated from the Republican Party and was successively a Liberal Republican, Anti-Mason, and Democrat.
 In 1876, he was the unsuccessful Democratic nominee for Governor of Massachusetts.

-Adams became an overseer of Harvard University and built the Stone Library at Peacefield, the Adams' family home which is now part of the Adams National Historical Park in Quincy, Massachusetts, to honor his father.
+Adams became an overseer of Harvard University and built the Stone Library at Peacefield, the Adams's family home which is now part of the Adams National Historical Park in Quincy, Massachusetts, to honor his father.

 Early life

 Adams was born in Boston on August 18, 1807, and he was one of three sons and a daughter born to John Quincy Adams (1767–1848) and Louisa Catherine Johnson (1775–1852).
 His older brothers were George Washington Adams (1801–1829) and John Adams II (1803–1834).
 His sister, Louisa, was born in 1811 but died in 1812 while the family was in Russia.
 He was named in part after Francis Dana.

+On July 4, 1826, Adams’ grandfather died of heart failure at the age of 90.

 He attended Boston Latin School and Harvard College, where he graduated in 1825.
 He then studied law with Daniel Webster, attained admission to the bar, and practiced in Boston.
 He wrote numerous reviews of works about American and British history for the North American Review.

 During the presidency of his father John Quincy Adams (1825–1829), Charles and his brothers John and George were all rivals for the same woman, their cousin Mary Catherine Hellen, who lived with the Adams family after the death of her parents.
 In 1828, John married Mary in a White House ceremony, and both Charles and George declined to attend.